apache/incubator-gluten/README.md

 ## 1.1 Problem Statement

 Apache Spark is a stable, mature project that has been under development for many years.
 The project has been proven to be one of the best frameworks to scale out for processing petabyte-scale datasets.
 However, the Spark community has had to address performance challenges that require various optimizations over time.
 As a key optimization in Spark 2.0, Whole Stage Code Generation is introduced to replace Volcano Model, which achieves 2x speedup.
-Henceforth, most optimization works are at query plan level.
+Henceforth, most optimizations are at query plan level.
 Single operator's performance almost stops growing.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/47296334/199853029-b6d0ea19-f8e4-4f62-9562-2838f7f159a7.png" width="800">